An overall feel about REE Automotive Ltd. (NASDAQ: REE) stock in the current moment? - The Dwinnex

 Earnings Estimates

-There are 3 different market analysts currently analyzing its stock.
+As of right now, 3 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.1 for the current quarter, with a high estimate of -$0.07 and a low estimate of -$0.12, while EPS last year was -$0.07.
 The consensus estimate for the next quarter is -$0.1, with high estimates of -$0.07 and low estimates of -$0.13.

 Analysts are recommending an EPS of between -$0.32 and -$0.42 for the fiscal current year, implying an average EPS of -$0.37.
 EPS for the following year is -$0.31, with 3 analysts recommending between -$0.18 and -$0.55.